openhive-network/wax-doc/src/typescript/asset-manipulations/asset-convertions.md

 # Asset Conversions

-Asset conversions in the Hive ecosystem are crucial for various financial transactions.
+Asset conversions are required for various Hive financial transactions.
 The `@hiveio/wax` library provides methods like `vestsToHp` and `hbdToHive` to facilitate these conversions.

 ## Using `vestsToHp`